Chelmer, Queensland: Education

-Milpera State High School is a government secondary (7-12) school for boys and girls at Parker Street (27.5140°S 152.9775°E).
+Milpera State High School is a government special-purpose secondary (7–12) school for boys and girls at Parker Street (27.5140°S 152.9775°E).
 In 2018, the school had an enrolment of 163 students with 35 teachers (28 full-time equivalent) and 34 non-teaching staff (19 full-time equivalent).
-It is a special purpose state high school which teaches English language to immigrants who are speakers of language other than English.
+It teaches English language to immigrants who are speakers of languages other than English.
 These students enter and leave the school as determined by their English language skills.

 There are no primary schools in Chelmer.
 The nearest government primary school is Graceville State School in neighbouring Graceville to the south.
 The nearest conventional government secondary school is Indooroopilly State High School in neighbouring Indooroopilly to the north.

 Amenities

 Chelmer Community Centre is at 15 Queenscroft Street (27.5110°S 152.9734°E).